 Heres a list of the names: Nigel Coates, Bethan Gray, Max Lamb, Lee Broom, Katie Walker, Tom Dixon, H Furniture, Rachel Whiteread, Naomi Paul Barber & Osgerby.

-For a variety of reasons we shot this at my house, which sometimes doubles as a studio.
+For a variety of reasons including teleworking and not being able to transport furniture accross borders , we finally shot this at in Brittany, at my house which sometimes doubles as a studio.
 The double height ceilings enabled us to get some good lengths happening, and we had a fun couple of days making frames, and backboards to hang the product on.
-We have great natural here and I’m happy with the result.
+We have great natural light coupled with touches of artificials lights and I’m happy with the result.

 Wall paper is bold statement, but the most difficult step is making a choice.